BioWare shares teaser image, says 'Mass Effect will continue'

 November 7 is N7 Day, when the Mass Effect community comes together to celebrate the series.
 In previous years BioWare has been involved to varying degrees, last year using the occasion to announce Mass Effect Legendary Edition and confirm a new Mass Effect is in development.
 This year was a more muted affair on the official side of things, with BioWare presumably heads-down working on Dragon Age 4, though it did share a teaser image declaring "Mass Effect will continue".

 The picture shows a squad of four characters leaving a shuttle to walk toward a crater that resembles a geth's face from above.
-Looking up close one of those four is a krogan, and they're walking toward what might be a body embedded in the ground.
-Is it Shepard?
-Or Legion?
+Looking up close one of those four is a krogan, and they're walking toward what might be geth embedded in the ground.
+Is it Legion?
 I'm sure fans will pick apart the details in the days ahead and see what other hints it contains about the next Mass Effect.

 We have another #N7Day surprise for you from the team working on the next Mass Effect. 👀 Thank you all for being the best fans in the world! pic.twitter.com/kUwASGJhcxNovember 7, 2021